Back to Blog

 Giphy Capture for Mac: 5 Better GIF Recorders (2026)

 Giphy Capture was once the go-to GIF recorder for Mac.
 It was free and simple.
-But it hasn't seen an update since 2017.
-Many users now want better tools that work with modern macOS — including our own GIF and screen-recording app ScreenSnap Pro.
+But it went years with barely any updates, and its 30-second cap never budged.
+Many users now want more capable tools for modern macOS, including our own GIF and screen-recording app ScreenSnap Pro.

 Feeling stuck with Giphy Capture's limits?
 You're not alone.
 This guide shows you five better options that give you: